ajbanjara/Wireshark/Development/SubmittingPatches.md

 Prior to the migration you could link to bugs using "Bug: 1234" or "Ping-Bug: 1234".
 Issue numbers in GitLab must be prefixed with a number sign (#).
 You can automatically close an issue with "closes", e.g. "closes #1234".

-**GitLab associates branches with merge requests**

-Gerrit required a unique identifier (e.g. `Change-Id: I58b2f0f5eeec85c891bd7fdbb6132eb8147baabf`) in git commit messages in order to associate a commit with a change.
-GitLab uses a branch name in your personal repository.
-When you update a merge request, be sure to push it to the same branch name as before.

 **There are multiple CLI options.**